wasp-lang/wasp-bot/README.md

 ### Prerequisites

-Copy env.example to .env and fill it with your PostHog API key and Discord bot token.
+Copy .env.example to .env and fill it with your PostHog API key and Discord bot token.

 Both are needed to run bot locally, but only PostHog API key is needed to run just analytics locally.